kumbulanit/t-sql/tech company/untitled/module 3/Module3_Exercises.md

 **Question 1.1.1**: TechCorp's HR department needs a comprehensive employee directory for their annual review process.
 Create a query to display TechCorp employee information with the following business requirements:
 - Show employee full name (handle middle names properly for professional communications)
-- Display formatted salary as currency for compensation reviews
+- Display formatted BaseSalary as currency for compensation reviews
 - Calculate and show current age in years for demographic analysis
 - Show hire date in "Month DD, YYYY" format for tenure tracking
 - Include formatted phone number as (XXX) XXX-XXXX for contact purposes